Eurydia/practice-clean-programming-language/src/pages/index.md

 // exIntDec =  19
 ```

-- with octal notation by prefixing the numbers with $0$
+- with octal notation: prefixing the numbers with $0$

 ```
 // Language: Clean